 There can be many more possible variations of how individual VCD patients' vocal cords move and appear, during VCD attacks.
 This includes how fast or how slowly the vocal cords close up.
 (See Ref.
 10 on web-page 9 of this website, and, see web-page 2).
 One VCD patient seen at Nat'l Jewish, had vocal cords close up so tightly, during VCD attacks, that the vocal cords actually overlapped! (personal communication with the patient, 2003).

 Sometimes VCD patients do not have a VCD attack, while being laryngoscoped.
 But, such patients still do have VCD.
 So, they may not be able to be diagnosed until later on, when a VCD attack happens (or is induced, for the purpose of diagnosis) during a follow-up laryngoscopy.
 However:

 Some SLP's (Speech & Language Pathologists) say they have

 seen certain abnormalities of vocal cord vibrations, when

-they did video-stroboscopic laryngoscopies on VCD patients, BETWEEN
+they did video-stroboscopic (STROBE) laryngoscopies on VCD patients, BETWEEN